tobsan/tobsan.se/_posts/2018-04-24-leaving-pelagicore.md

 office in Mölndal.
 They also do [Yocto](http://yoctoproject.org/) platforms, but more with custom hardware, and there will probably be a lot more C programming than what I'm used to, so that will be interesting for sure! **The dude abides.**

+**UPDATE 2018-05-20:** I have started at HMS.
+I'm part of a team maintaining a Yocto platform, and doing bring-up of both internally developed hardware and other hardware that we're working with.
+Pretty cool!